 Kasanka National Park

-Just 50 Kilometers to the north of Kasanka are the vast Bangweulu Wetlands that support massive herds of black lechwe, elephant, buffalo and sitatunga.
-Bangweulu is a great draw for birdwatchers, with wattled crane, spur-winged goose and numerous ducks.
-The shoebill stork, a massive grey, do-do like bird unique to Bangweulu is often visible from Shoebill Island Camp.
+Just 50 km to the north of Kasanka are the vast Bangweulu Wetlands that support massive herds of black lechwe and tsessebe.
+Bangweulu is a great draw for birdwatchers, with the much sought after shoebill stork, wattled crane, spur-winged geese and numerous water birds.
 This destination makes for a peaceful Zambia safari destination.